chingu-voyages/V55-tier2-team-25/README.md

 - Taiwind CSS - To build a clean, responsive UI quickly and consistently

 API:
-- Railway
+- Railway - The API was provided by Chingu via Railway, with continuous updates communicated through Discord.

 Deployment:
-- Vercel
+- Vercel – To host the frontend application.

 UI Design:
-- Figma – For designing and prototyping a cohesive user experience
+- Figma – For designing and prototyping a cohesive user experience.

 ## Running the Project
 ### Live Version: